1996 PBA Commissioner's Cup finals

 The 1996 PBA Commissioner's Cup finals was the best-of-7 series basketball championship of the 1996 PBA Commissioner's Cup, and the conclusion of the conference's playoffs.
 The Alaska Milkmen and Formula Shell Zoom Masters played for the 64th championship contested by the league.

-The Alaska Milkmen won against the Formula Shell Zoom Masters in a thrilling seven-game series, grabbing their second championship for the season.
+The Alaska Milkmen won against the Formula Shell Zoom Masters in a seven-game series, winning their second championship for the season.